-Last minute deals don’t really seem to exist anymore, but leaving it pretty late to book we seemed to have got an awesome offer on our holiday this year.
-Not only that, the weather was amazing for September, the hotel had plenty on to get involved in, even for adults, and we came back totally relaxed.
+Last minute deals don’t really seem to exist anymore.
+But leaving it pretty late to book we seemed to have got an awesome offer on our holiday this year.
+Not only that, the weather was amazing for September.
+The Tui Family Life Islantilla had plenty on to get involved in too, even for adults, and we came back totally relaxed.
 Read on to find out more…

 Normally I’d book our holiday as early as possible.
 Give us something to work for and look forward to.
 Something to make that hard slog at work totally worth it.
 I think last year we booked our September holiday in March, after I’d probably been looking since January.
 I was counting down from May.
 Haha.
-But this year due to changes in our careers, and other goings on, although we had the time booked off since July we couldn’t really find anything we wanted in our price bracket until this little gem came up late August – only a week and a half before flying out.
+But this year due to changes in our careers, and other goings on, we couldn’t really find anything we wanted in our price bracket until this little gem came up late August.
+Only a week and a half before flying out.
 It’s actually pretty exciting doing it that way too!
-Booking through Thomson made everything super simple – I like stress-free options when on a holiday like this, it makes all the difference.
+Booking through Thomson made everything super simple.
+I like stress-free options when on a holiday like this, it makes all the difference.

-The transfer, which takes between an hour and an hour and a half dropped us off at the hotel at about 12pm (Spain is an hour ahead in September) and although our room wasn’t quite ready, the hotel had somewhere for us to leave our bags – after changing into something more summery of course.
+The transfer, which takes between an hour and an hour and a half, dropped us off at the hotel at about 12pm.
+Spain is an hour ahead in September.
+Although our room wasn’t quite ready, the hotel had somewhere for us to leave our bags, after changing into something more summery of course.

-There are two pools and a small child’s pool all surrounded by sun loungers, which is where we spent most of the week, soaking up the sun and relaxing.
+There are two pools and a small child’s pool all surrounded by sun loungers.
+We spent most of the week here, soaking up the sun and relaxing.

-The main restaurant, which serves the all inclusive buffet is pretty huge, to reflect the size of the hotel and number of guests, with hot plates running the length.
-This is accompanied by another 2 restaurants on site (not in the all inclusive), which would have been tempting had the buffet not given us so many options.
+The main restaurant which serves the all inclusive buffet is pretty huge toreflect the size of the hotel and number of guests.
+It has hot plates running the length.
+This is accompanied by another 2 restaurants on site (not in the all inclusive).
+These would have been tempting had the buffet not given us so many options.

 For any fitness fanatics like Alex and I, there is also a gym onsite which is free for guests.
 Although it isn’t massive, it has the basics including treadmills, cross-trainers, bikes, some low level free weights and a separate studio, perfect for floor work and yoga.